-Low shuffle merge is supported in Databricks Runtime 9.0 and above.
-It is generally available (GA) in Databricks Runtime 10.3 and above and in Public Preview in Databricks Runtime 9.0, 9.1, 10.0, 10.1, and 10.2.
+Low shuffle merge is generally available (GA) in Databricks Runtime 10.3 and above and in Public Preview in Databricks Runtime 9.1 LTS.
 We recommend that Preview customers migrate to Databricks Runtime 10.3 or above.

 The MERGE command is used to perform simultaneous updates, insertions, and deletions from a Delta Lake table.
 Databricks has an optimized implementation of